mongodb/specifications/source/retryable-reads/tests/README.rst

    test against.

-2. Create a client per mongos using the direct connection, and configure fail points on each of the picked mongos-es, so that each mongos raises a retryable error once.
+2. Create a client per mongos using the direct connection, and configure fail points on each of the picked mongoses, so that each mongos raises a retryable error once.

 3. Create a client with ``retryReads=true`` that connects to the cluster,